SaintRyoh/rabbithole/README.md

 As we finish up the remainder of unfinished features for v1 (and the bugs that undoubtedly come with it), we plan to immediately progress to version 2.x.
 We have already identified a host of enhancements and features we want to incorporate.
 We love Awesome WM, but its incompatibility with Wayland and the bugs laden within picom have motivated us to push the boundaries, because we have pushed AWM near its limitations.
 Even though X isn't disappearing anytime soon, we are setting our sights towards the future of Virtual Reality (VR) and Augmented Reality (AR) interfaces.
 We have a few options in front of us.
 But this will likely require programming an entirely new framework from the ground up, or continuing where others have left off.
 We are open to ideas.

 Our grand vision is to morph Rabbithole into an AI-powered virtual interface that offers full compatibility with all of your devices.
 Be it your mobile, PC, or VR/AR headsets, we aim to provide a seamless, unified, and immersive experience across all platforms.
+We are already feeling concrete about the next framework to build Rabbithole v2.x with.

-#### About the "Building A Second Brain" and "Getting Things Done" concepts that fit into Rabbithole's philosophy:
+#### About Rabbithole's Philosophy of Being a Second-Brain Interface

 _"Building a Second Brain"_ and _"Getting Things Done"_ (GTD) are two significant productivity philosophies that Rabbithole integrates at its core.